Southern Living Magazine

 Soulciti shares the love

-He (and owner De J. Lozada) are already working with Amazon in Australia to bring his soul food-inspired snack, Soul Popped Popcorn, to the market, and he plans to visit with his wife before she gives birth in January.
+Peter and owner De J. Lozada are already working with Amazon in Australia to bring his soul food-inspired snack, Soul Popped Popcorn, to the market.
+Peter plans to visit with his wife before she gives birth in January.